A woman uses tap on a credit card reader to pay for groceries at a neighborhood market.

 Credit card processing fees and pricing structures

 Credit card processing fees range from 1.5% to 3.5% per credit card transaction.
-Typically, debit card transactions cost less than credit cards.
+Typically, debit card transactions cost less than those done by credit cards.
 The Federal Reserve limits interchange fees to .05% plus $0.21 per debit payment, but small issuing banks are exempt.

 Credit card companies like National Processing use interchange-plus pricing, known as the pass-through model.
 You pay interchange transaction fees, which vary by payment network, credit card issuer, payment method, and card type.
 Then, merchant account providers charge a markup to cover their costs of processing credit cards.
 Credit card processing services generally consider your sales volume, average transaction size, and other factors when determining markup rates.